Frequently Asked Questions

 How may I find out if the site is closed?

 The reservoir site is managed by Thames Water.
-Normal site opening times are 08:00 - sunset or 9.30 pm (whichever is earliest), for safety reasons the site is closed when it is dark.
+Normal site opening times are 08:00 - sunset or 10:00 pm (whichever is earliest), click here for the month by month times, for safety reasons the site is closed when it is dark.
 Thames Water will also close the site when poor weather conditions would make the site unsafe; such exceptional closures are first announced on Thames Water's Farmoor Fishing Facebook page.

 Is there a cafe at the club?

-Our caterers, Hackett's, provide food and soft drinks for all organised events (e.g. club racing and social events, open events and training events).
+Our caterers, The Waterside Cafe & Members Bar, provide food and soft drinks for all organised events (e.g. club racing and social events, open events and training events).
 They also aim to open 7 days a week from 09.00 to 16:00 and serve dinner until 20:30 on Tuesday, Wednesday and Thursday evenings from April till October.
-Hackett's reserve the right to close if no one is around, to check whether food is being served call Pauline of Hackett's on 0794080756.
-Here is what Hackett's say.
+They reserve the right to close if no one is around!

 Is there a bar at the club?

-The members only bar, also run by Hackett's, is open to members during the day throughout the year, and Tuesday, Wednesday and Thursday evenings during the summer.
+The members only bar, is usually open to members during the day throughout the year, and Tuesday, Wednesday and Thursday evenings during the summer.
 Guests must be signed in by a member; proof of membership may be requested.

 What is the definition of a 'family' membership?